In 1993, the Saskatchewan government established a citizen committee to:

 Yorkton pharmacist Mary Ann Trischuk is a member of the Pharmacists Association of Saskatchewan and the College of Saskatchewan Pharmacists.
 She has served on the University of Saskatchewan Senate, the University of Saskatchewan Alumni Association and is a past president of the Canadian Federation of University Women (Yorkton).
 She is an executive member of the local and the provincial Ukrainian Women’s Associations of Canada.
 As a board member of the Health Foundation of East Central Saskatchewan, she continues her work with fundraising activities.
 Her role as past president of the UCC-SPC allows her to help preserve and promote Ukrainian culture and identity.

 Jodi Banks, Regina

-Jodi Banks is the Assistant Deputy Minister, International Relations and Protocol, Intergovernmental Affairs, Executive Council.
+Jodi Banks is the Assistant Deputy Minister, International Relations and Trade, Ministry of Trade and Export Development.
 Her office provides secretariat and organizational support to SURAC.
 Ms. Banks has worked with the Government of Saskatchewan for 25 years, having held senior positions at the Ministry of Agriculture and the Canadian Intergovernmental Relations Branch of Intergovernmental Affairs, Executive Council.
 Ms. Banks holds Bachelor of Arts and Master of Public Administration degrees from the University of Regina.